Q. How long does ship registration take?

-A. Once surveys are completed, and original registration documentation has reached us, registration can be completed in a day.
+A. Once surveys are completed and original registration documentation has reached us, registration can be completed in 24 hours.

 Q. How much will it cost?

-A. Our fees which are based on the Net Tonnage (NT) of a ship are competitive; - see our fee structure for full details.
-Reduced registration fees apply for the registration of a second ship.
-Third, and subsequent ships do not pay registration fees except for a nominal documentation fee.
-We do have an annual tonnage fee.
-For ships joining in the middle of the year, the annual tonnage fee is pro rated.
+A. Our competitive fees are based on the Net Tonnage (NT) of a ship are competitive.
+Discounted registration fees apply for the registration of a second ship.
+Third and subsequent ships do not pay registration fees except for a nominal documentation fee.
+We do have an annual tonnage fee which is prorated for ships joining in the middle of the year.

 Q. What are the costs for ship mortgage registration?

 A. Costs depend on the type of vessel from $220 (for pleasure vessels) - $440 (for ships).
-Please see our fee regulations for a specific cost for your ship type.
 With prior verification of documentation, mortgages can be registered within one hour.

 Q. Can Bareboat Charterers register their vessels?